How to Engage Students in Online Learning

 The feedback should be individualized and frequent, and it should challenge the learner to reflect on their work.
 Educators who are teaching online can use Schall’s recommendations below to guide their feedback to students in the online classroom:5

-If you want to learn more teaching strategies that can improve your effectiveness as an educator, consider furthering your college education by earning an education degree online from The Richard W. Riley College of Education and Leadership at Walden University.
+If you want to learn more teaching strategies that can improve your effectiveness as an educator, consider furthering your college education by earning an education degree online from The Richard W. Riley College of Education and Human Sciences at Walden University.

 Walden is the flagship online university of the Laureate International Universities network and has been providing distance education for 50 years.